 Provinces: Newfoundland, Prince Edward Island, Nova Scotia, New Brunswick

 Stephanie Parzei, firstname.lastname@example.org

 Darrell Regimbald, email@example.com

 Provinces: Saskatchewan, Alberta, British Columbia

-PLT Canada also offers free environmental education worksheets for teachers and parents, a Teaching with i-Tree e-book, a Green Jobs: Exploring Forest Careers e-book, and A Guide to Green Jobs in Canada: Voices of Indigenous Professionals.
+PLT Canada also offers free environmental education worksheets for teachers and parents, a Climate Change & Forests digital educational resource, a Teaching with i-Tree e-book, a Green Jobs: Exploring Forest Careers e-book, and A Guide to Green Jobs in Canada: Voices of Indigenous Professionals.
 You can also have your students take our Green Jobs quiz, which suggests rewarding green career pathways best suited to their personalities!

 SUBSCRIBE TO OUR NEWSLETTER